mesonbuild/meson/docs/markdown/Unit-tests.md

 Tests can be assigned a priority that determines when a test is *started*.
 Tests with higher priority are started first, tests with lower priority started later.
-The default priority is 0, meson makes no guarantee on the ordering of tests with identical priority.
+The default priority is 0, Meson makes no guarantee on the ordering of tests with identical priority.

 ```meson